Programming languages, the infinite garden, and great storytelling. I am Gabriel, researcher and engineer.

 About me

-I design adversary-resilient algorithms for Ethereum protocol infrastructure and implement them end-to-end — from formal proofs to production smart contracts and off-chain clients.
+I design adversary-resilient algorithms and implement them end-to-end, from formal threat models to production smart contracts and off-chain systems.